 Flavonoids give food their taste.
 They’re the chemicals that give something its flavor.
 Flavonoids are also found in cannabis and hemp plants, and they vary from strain to strain.
 This is why some cannabis tastes different from others.
 Research suggests flavonoids might have medical benefits.

-Terpenes are chemicals that give cannabis their fragrance.
+Terpenes are chemicals that give cannabis its fragrance.
 As with flavonoids, terpenes vary from strain to strain.
 This is why some cannabis smells more like lemons and other strains smell more like blueberries, for example.
 Terpenes might also offer some health benefits.

 If you have insomnia, or if pain and anxiety are preventing you from getting a good night’s rest, you may want to consider trying CBD.
 Remember to speak to your doctor before trying any new medications or supplements, and be sure to research CBD products before choosing one for sleep.